How Might Counselling Help You?

-My data records are compliant with the GDPR (General Data Protection Regulation).
+My data records are compliant with GDPR (General Data Protection Regulation).

-I keep brief, anonymised notes of our meetings, which I store safely and securely.
+I keep brief, anonymised notes of sessions with clients, which I store safely and securely.
 Personal details are stored separately.
-I do not routinely store notes or personal details electronically but they can be supplied in a standard electronic format, if requested.
-I will only hold your information for as long as it is necessary.
+I do not routinely store notes or personal details electronically.

-I would inform you within 72hours, in the unlikely event of any data breach.
-Should anything happen to me, I have an arrangement with an experienced colleague, who would contact you and take care of my notes.
+Should anything happen to me, I have an arrangement with an experienced colleague, who would let you know and take care of my notes.

 Integrating Reflexology and Counselling